operator-framework/operator-controller/pprof/README.md

 - `kubeapiserver_heap_profile.pb` - This is the Memory utilization of the core kube-apiserver
 - `catalogd_apiserver_cpu_profile.pb` - This is the CPU utilization of the custom catalogd apiserver
 - `catalogd_apiserver_heap_profile.pb` - This is the Memory utilization of the custom catalogd apiserver
-- `manager_cpu_profile.pb` - This is the CPU utilization of the CatalogSource controller (and other controllers associated with this manager).
+- `manager_cpu_profile.pb` - This is the CPU utilization of the Catalog controller (and other controllers associated with this manager).
-- `manager_heap_profile.pb` - This is the Memory utilization of the CatalogSource controller (and other controllers associated with this manager).
+- `manager_heap_profile.pb` - This is the Memory utilization of the Catalog controller (and other controllers associated with this manager).
 - `kubeapiserver_alone_cpu_profile.pb` - This is the CPU utilization for the core kube-apiserver without running our custom apiserver
 - `kubeapiserver_alone_heap_profile.pb` - This is the Memory utilization for the core kube-apiserver without running our custom apiserver

-> **NOTE**: All profiles were collected ASAP after all child resources were created from the reconciliation of the sample `CatalogSource` CR.
+> **NOTE**: All profiles were collected ASAP after all child resources were created from the reconciliation of the sample `Catalog` CR.

 ## Pprof Breakdown